-Our Evaluation of Mission Viejo
+Our Rating of Assisted Living in Mission Viejo

-Mission Viejo is an amazing city and is on our list of “The Top 10 Best Cities for Seniors.”
+Mission Viejo is an amazing city and is on our list of “The Top 10 Best Assisted Living Cities for Seniors.”
 The History, Weather, Activities, Senior Community, Temperature, Safety and plenty of Care Options all make it one of the most desirable places for any Senior to live.
 This quiet city is surrounded by some of the best beaches, parks, shopping, dining and hospitals.

 Mission Viejo is located in beautiful South Orange County, California just located south of Irvine and Lake Forest.
 This city is home to over 150 assisted living facilities for seniors 65 and above.
 These facilities are great for seniors who want to live independently but need assistance with activities of daily living such as eating, bathing, toileting, grooming and other minor household chores.